-In addition, it may be that counsel is instructed in this matter.
-Counsel's work will be charged for the specific tasks they are instructed upon and a fee in respect of that will be agreed with the counsel's clerk and with you in advance of instructions being provided.
-The level of counsel's fees will depend upon their seniority and the duration of the case.
+In addition, counsel may be instructed in this matter.
+Counsel's work will be charged for the specific tasks they are instructed upon and a fee in respect of that will be agreed upon with the counsel's clerk and with you in advance of instructions being provided.
+The level of counsel's fees will depend upon their seniority and the case duration.
 Counsel's fee will be a disbursement payable by this firm and will commonly in cases of this nature be in the region of £2,500 to £10,000 plus VAT for a one-day hearing (depending on complexity).
 The fee paid to counsel (known as the brief fee) will cover the preparation for the hearing and attendance on the first day of the case.
 Additional days for which counsel is engaged are charged as a "refresher fee" and range from £1,500 to £5,000 plus VAT per day.